kekyo/ILCompose/README.md

   [Custom attributes extensions](https://docs.nunit.org/articles/nunit/extending-nunit/Custom-Attributes.html) has caused problems on the JetBrains Rider's test explorer, and I wanted to eliminate this.
-* To solve the above, needed to resolve a problem with custom attributes being removed by the `forwardref` attribute in LSupport.
+* To solve the above, needed to resolve a problem with custom attributes being removed by the `forwardref` attribute in ILSupport.

 Therefore, I developed this package as a general-purpose package.